World Mission Society Church of God

 The World Mission Society Church of God is a Christian non-denominational church established by Ahn Sahng-hong in South Korea in 1964.
-Ex-members and several individuals have called it a cult.
+Ex-members and several cult experts have described it as a cult.
 (Note: See:) The church believes that founder Ahn Sahng-hong is the Second Coming of Jesus, and that Zahng Gil-jah is God incarnate, in the form of "God the Mother".
 Its headquarters as well as its main church are located Sungnam City, Kyunggi Province, near Seoul.

 History

 Founding

 Ahn Sahng-hong founded the Church of God in South Korea on 28 April 1964.
 During his lifetime, there were 13 branches, and the headquarters were located in Busan.
 After Ahn Sahng-hong died on 25 February 1985, a general assembly of all the church leaders was held in Busan on 4 March 1985.
 In this meeting, they recognized Kim Joo-cheol as Ahn Sahng-hong's successor and Zahng Gil-jah as Ahn Sahng-hong's spiritual bride.
 The headquarters were moved from Busan to Seoul on 22 March.
 However, in April, leaders of 2 out of 13 churches opposed the doctrine of the spiritual bride and split.
 They formed the minority group NCPCOG.
 The majority group of 11 churches, led by Kim Joo-cheol, held a meeting in Seoul on 2 June 1985.
 During this meeting, they affirmed two major doctrines: that Ahn Sahng-hong should be regarded as the Second Coming of Christ and Zahng Gil-jah should be regarded as God the Mother.
 They also changed the church's name to Witnesses of Ahn Sahng-hong Church of God.
 Around 1997, the Witnesses of Ahn Sahng-hong Church of God established a non-profit organization titled the World Mission Society Church of God for the purpose of registering and managing the organization's assets.